billsix/modelviewprojection/docs/perspective.rst

 The purpose of going to clip space is that eventually we will be able to remove the camera space's z coordinate from the matrix.
 This will allow us to use one perspective projection matrix for all vertices, independent of the z coordinate of each input vertex.

-I assume, without any evidence to support me, that this was done for efficiency reasons.
+I assume, without any evidence to support me, that this was done for efficiency reasons when using OpenGL's fixed function pipeline.
 (Side note, the standard perspective projection matrix, which we will get to by demo 25, does not linearly position the :math:`nearZ_c` to :math:`farZ_c` data into NDC.
 Everything